brianhouse/sound_art/workshops/listening.md

 # Introductory Exercise

-### Preparation
+### Preparing
 You'll need a paper and something to write with.

 ### Listening
-For six minutes, write down every sound you can hear.
+For five minutes, write down every sound you can hear.
 Put each one on a new line, because we'll need some room.

+### Reporting
+- Everyone go around in a circle saying sounds until there are no more sounds.
+- Note any sounds other people heard that you may have missed, and add them to your list.

 ### Reflecting

-- Everyone go around in a circle saying sounds until there are no more sounds
-- Note any sounds other people heard that you may have missed
 - What are some categories for these sounds' sources?

 <!--